Kamjam21xx/KameronsRenderEngine/README.md

 	- automate more hardcoded numbers
 	- add resolution setting
 	- add start menu
-	- change default camera direction and position, so the demo starts viewing the entire scene at a 45

 	- add configuration class
 	- make DualFrameBuffer class into MultiFrameBuffer class, and make it more automated
 	- add post process prebuilt shader buffer and select different shaders based on ImGui selection